Some Lagrangian quiver Grassmannians for the equioriented cycle: Introduction

 \section{Introduction}

-In \cite{ML1}, linear degenerations $X(k,N)$ of the classical Grassmannians $\Gr(k,N)$ were studied.
-They arise as quiver Grassmannians for a nilpotent representation $U_{[N]}$ of the equioriented cycle on $N$ vertices, and enjoy several nice properties analogous to those of the classical Grassmannians.
+The linear degeneration $X(k,N)$ of the classical Grassmannian $\Gr(k,N)$ was studied in \cite{ML1}.
+It arises as a quiver Grassmannian for a nilpotent representation $U_{[N]}$ of the equioriented cycle on $N$ vertices, and enjoys several nice properties analogous to those of the classical Grassmannian.
 The orbits for the automorphism group $G$ of $U_{[N]}$ provide a cellular decomposition of $X(k,N)$, and the poset of orbits, with the order relation given by closure inclusion, has an explicit combinatorial description in terms of \emph{juggling patterns}.
-Such poset is also isomorphic to a lower order ideal of a Coxeter group of affine type A with the Bruhat order, and the dimension of a cell is computed as the length of the corresponding permutation in the Coxeter group.
-This order is encoded in the 1-skeleton for the action of an algebraic torus $T$ of dimension $N+1$ on $X(k,N)$, and the $T$-equivariant cohomology is easy to compute since $X(k,N)$ is a GKM variety \cite{GKM, LaniniPuetz}.
+This poset is also isomorphic to a lower order ideal of a Coxeter group of affine type A with the Bruhat order, and the dimension of an orbit is computed as the length of the corresponding permutation in the Coxeter group.
+This order is recorded in the 1-skeleton for the action of an algebraic torus $T$ of dimension $N+1$ on $X(k,N)$, and the $T$-equivariant cohomology is easy to compute since $X(k,N)$ is a GKM variety \cite{GKM, LaniniPuetz}.

-In \cite{ours}, the subvariety $X(k,2n)^{sp}$ of $X(k,2n)$ was defined, by introducing a notion of "orthogonal subrepresentations" with respect to a suitable non degenerate, skew-symmetric bilinear form.
-It is a linear degeneration of the classical isotropic Grassmannian $\Gr(k,2n)^{sp}$, and was proven to inherit many interesting properties from the ambient variety.
+In \cite{ours}, the subvariety $X(k,2n)^{sp}$ of $X(k,2n)$ was defined, by introducing a notion of "orthogonal subrepresentation" with respect to a suitable non degenerate, skew-symmetric bilinear form.
+It is a linear degeneration of the classical isotropic Grassmannian $\Gr(k,2n)^{sp}$, and was proved to inherit many interesting properties from the ambient variety.
 The cells of $X(k,2n)$, when intersected with the subvariety, produce once again a cellular decomposition, whose cells are orbits for the action of the subgroup $G^{sp}$ of $G$ consisting of elements that preserve the symplectic form.
-The notion of \emph{symplectic juggling patterns} was defined, and these objects parametrize the $G^{sp}$-orbits.
+The notion of \emph{symplectic juggling patterns} was defined, and these objects parametrize the $G^{sp}$-orbits, called symplectic cells.
 In the same paper it was conjectured that the combinatorial order inherited by the symplectic juggling patterns, by being a subset of the set of juggling patterns, corresponds once again to the $G^{sp}$-orbit closure inclusion order.